Joegrundman/rambutan/_posts/2016-06-14-redux-middleware.md

 the straight-through dispatch is enough information for the reducer to change the state accordingly

-Wouldn't it be nice if for straight-through dispatches, we could call it this way instead?
+Wouldn't it be nice if, for straight-through dispatches, we could call it this way instead?

 ```
 store.dispatch("INCREMENT_GOLD")